haxworx/evisum/README.md

 System Information (EFL)

-This is a process monitor.
+This is a process monitor and system monitor.

 Currently have full engines for Linux, FreeBSD, OpenBSD and MacOS.